deankoch/UYRW_data/example.knit.md

 UYRW.poly = fill_holes(st_union(UYRW.catchment, by_feature=FALSE), threshold=1e6)
 ```

-The water body geometries fetched by `nhdplusTools` include some invalid geometries (self-intersections) and features
+The water body geometries fetched by `nhdplusTools` may include some invalid geometries (self-intersections) and features
 lying outside this watershed.
-Clean up this sfc object before continuing...
+We should clean up this sfc object before continuing ...

 ```r